ddJProj/CSBS-Capstone-Project_Artifact-Enhancements/README.md

 The `clients_list.csv` file can be used to seed the database with clients once you have seeded the 10 initial employee accounts.
 I used DBeaver to add the csv file to my database once I had the employees seeded using the function mentioned below.
 The `clients_list.csv` is also provided in the main directory.

-To properly run this application, you will need to provide 10 employee accounts to the following definition to the `initial_employee_setup()` function in `main.rs`.
+To properly run this application, you will need to provide 10 employee accounts to the following definition in the `initial_employee_setup()` function of `main.rs` main module.
 You will need a minimum of 10 employee accounts to seed the database with the client-list as it is currently configured.

 ```Rust